• Skip to primary navigation

 Natural light is worth everything

 Artificial light has certainly come a long way, but never will it stacks up against natural light.
 It doesn’t matter what your art studio is going to be used for, because all creative mediums will benefit from natural light and lots of it.
-If the space you are creating doesn’t have many windows, you can also explore skylights which expose large amounts of light throughout your space.

 This may come at a large investment, but you will find that many artists deem these features as non-negotiable.
 If you are not totally sold on natural light, try an in-studio experiment by creating a body of work (whatever that may be) and looking at it in artificial and natural light.
 You may be surprised to see that one piece of work can look completely different under different conditions.